-The SALE WOMBLES will be holding their next litter pick event in SALE TOWN CENTRE, meeting outside Sainsburys Superstore at 2pm on Sunday, June 26th.
+The SALE WOMBLES will be holding their next litter pick event in SALE TOWN CENTRE, on Sunday, August 28th.
+Meeting place is in the front of Sainsburys Superstore at 2pm.

-EXCITING NEWS!
-Welcome to the WATERPARK WOMBLES, who are conducting regular litterpicks in Sale Water Park.
-Our next event will be on SATURDAY, JUNE 11TH.
+The WATERPARK WOMBLES' next event will be on SATURDAY, AUGUST 13TH.
 Meeting place is outside the former Trafford Visitors Centre/Cafe at 1.30pm.

 Sept 25 - Sale Moor